History

 2019

 The significance of this event cannot be overstated, as it has taken domestic television to a new level of development.
-GS Group produced more than 5 million terrestrial receivers for this large-scale, long-term project.
+GS Group produced more than 5 million terrestrial STBs for this large-scale, long-term project.

 learn more